 And what about maintenance?
 Fortunately, since subway tile is typically glazed, the cleaning process is relatively simple and straightforward.
 If you're interested, you can read all about how to clean your subway tile in this step-by-step guide.
 Now, onto the fun part.
-Here are 10 beautiful subway tile kitchen backsplash ideas to inspire your culinary reno.
+Here are 30 beautiful subway tile kitchen backsplash ideas to inspire your dream culinary reno.

-1. Go for the traditional layout.
+1. Go for a traditional layout.